 How To Control Cherry Shrimp Population?

-Many problems occur of the shrimp colony gets too big.
-In such a case, you need to take some steps to control the population of cherry shrimps.
-In this article, I am going to share 5 ways through which you can control your cherry shrimp population.
+Many problems occur when the shrimp colony gets too big.
+In such a case, you need to take some steps to control the population of cherry shrimp.
+In this article, I am going to share 5 ways to control your cherry shrimp population.

 Also, I am going to discuss why it is bad to have too many shrimps in your tank.